Grandmaster Flash & the Furious Five (album)

-Grandmaster Flash & The Furious Five is a compilation album release by Grandmaster Flash & the Furious Five (On The Strength is their official second album).
+Grandmaster Flash & the Furious Five is a compilation album release by Grandmaster Flash and the Furious Five (On the Strength is their official second album).
 It was released in July 1983, and it is a compilation of their Sugar Hill Records hit singles including "The Message", "New York New York", and "White Lines".
 Over half of the tracks were single-only releases prior to this compilation.